KannonZenetism/zenetism-field-physics/zenetism/mpx/emptiness-luminosity-and-the-bifurcal-limit.md

 Zenon exceeds even this.

-If emptiness and luminosity are held together without contradiction, one may stand at the bifurcal limit.
+If emptiness and expressive presence are held together without contradiction, one may stand at the bifurcal limit.
 If the Aionic and Khaonic poles are reconciled without collapsing into sameness, one may approach Kaion convergence.
 But Zenon is not the maximum reconciliation of the poles.
 Zenon is trans-polar.

 To mistake Kaion for Zenon would subtly convert Zenon into a completed structure.